Idiot roommate #2 on brink of panic.

 If that goes well, we will have a similar meeting as before and put our bigger goals on the table, and make a plan how to achieve that one.
 Dreaming and achieving is a never ending process.

 Here are two quotes that keep me going.

 “I can accept failure, everyone fails at something.
 But I can’t accept not trying.”

 “If you can dream it, you can do it.”

 Thank you for sharing your experiences and your dreams for this interview as the featured artist for November.

 collage/mixed media artist

-USA Today bestselling author writing of women's lives...women's hearts
+USA Today bestselling author writing stories of Southern grace and grit.

 My holistic journey to beating depression, losing weight, and getting healthy :)